-- SECTION 1.
-Chapter 15D of the General Laws, as appearing in the 2014 Official - 2 Edition, is hereby amended by adding the following section:- - 3 Section 19. (a) For the purposes of this section, the following words shall have the - 4 following meanings unless the context clearly requires otherwise: - 5 "Evidence-based programs", In-Home Parent Coaching/ Home Visiting Programs that are - 6 based on clear and consistent program models that (i) provide researched-based services, - 7 grounded in relevant, empirical knowledge with measurable outcomes; (ii) are governed by a - 8 program manual or design that specifies the purpose, outcomes, duration, and frequency of - 9 service that constitutes the program; (iii) employ well-trained staff and provide continuous - professional development and supervision relevant to the specific program model being - delivered; (iv) demonstrate strong links to other community based services; focusing on early childhood and family support programs; and (v) operate within an organization that ensures program fidelity.
+- 1 SECTION 1.
+Chapter 15D of the General Laws, as appearing in the 2012 Official - 2 Edition, is hereby amended by adding the following section:- - 3 Section 19. (a) For the purposes of this section, the following words shall have the - 4 following meanings unless the context clearly requires otherwise: - 5 "Evidence-based programs", home visiting programs that are based on clear and - 6 consistent program models that (i) provide researched-based services, grounded in relevant, - 7 empirical knowledge with measurable outcomes; (ii) are governed by a program manual or - 8 design that specifies the purpose, outcomes, duration, and frequency of service that constitutes - 9 the program; (iii) employ well-trained staff and provide continuous professional development - and supervision relevant to the specific program model being delivered; (iv) demonstrate strong links to other community based services; focusing on early childhood and family support programs; and (v) operate within an organization that ensures program fidelity.

-"In Home Parent Coaching/Home Visiting Program", a voluntary home-based service delivery strategy for families with children from conception to age 5 that provides culturally sensitive face to face visits by trained and supervised workers to promote positive parenting practices, improve maternal, infant and child health outcomes, build healthy child and parent relationships, support cognitive development of children, improve the health of the family, empower families to be self-sufficient, reduce child maltreatment and injury and increase preparation for a continuum of learning.
+"Home visiting program", a voluntary home-based service delivery strategy for families with children from conception to age 5 that provides culturally sensitive face to face visits by trained and supervised workers to promote positive parenting practices, improve maternal, infant and child health outcomes, build healthy child and parent relationships, support cognitive development of children, improve the health of the family, empower families to be self-sufficient, reduce child maltreatment and injury and increase preparation for a continuum of learning.

-"Promising practices programs", In-Home Parent Coaching/Home Visiting Programs that have not yet met the standard of evidence-based programs but that (i) include data or evidence demonstrating effectiveness at achieving measurable outcomes for pregnant women, infants, children and their families; (ii) include a manual or design that specifies the program's purpose, outcomes, duration and frequency of service; (iii) employ well-trained and competent staff and provide continuous professional development and supervision relevant to the specific program model being delivered; (iv) demonstrate strong links to other community based services; (v) operate within an organization that ensures compliance with home visiting standards; and (vi) operate with fidelity to the program model.
+"Promising practices programs", home visiting programs that have not yet met the standard of evidence-based programs but that (i) include data or evidence demonstrating effectiveness at achieving measurable outcomes for pregnant women, infants, children and their families; (ii) include a manual or design that specifies the program's purpose, outcomes, duration and frequency of service; (iii) employ well-trained and competent staff and provide continuous professional development and supervision relevant to the specific program model being delivered; (iv) demonstrate strong links to other community based services; (v) operate within an organization that ensures compliance with home visiting standards; and (vi) operate with fidelity to the program model.